PlasticRanger

 Polycarbonate is a versatile thermoplastic material with phenomenal machinability towards manufacturing techniques such as Injection molding, blow molding, extrusion, thermoforming, and more; however, for producing polycarbonate sheets, the ideal process is Extrusion.

-Once the sheets are made using the extrusion process, they a further processed to get the final product.
+Once the sheets are made using the extrusion process, they are further processed to get the final product.

 Interesting Read – Plastics Vs. Polymers | What are the Differences?

-Both the materials have a wide range of differences in properties and applications allowing the sheets to be produced in a variety of shapes and forms depending on the applications.
+Both materials have a wide range of differences in properties and applications, allowing the sheets to be produced in various shapes and forms depending on the applications.
 Below are the different types of sheets available:

 Abrasion-Resistant